-You may of noticed that I enjoy writing.
-I know that it seems strange to some of my friends and to others it makes perfect sense.
-Whether you are alarmed, pleased, or just amused, know that I have always enjoyed writing, I just haven’t always expressed myself this formally.
+You may have noticed that I can easily find something to do when I have a typewriter and an hour to kill.
+I know it will seem strange to some of my friends and to others it makes perfect sense – I do love writing.
+Whether you are alarmed, pleased, afraid, or just amused, know that I have always enjoyed writing and creating, I just haven’t always expressed myself this formally.
 It seems that the older I get, the more I enjoy rambling about literalogically.
 Don’t even try to look that word up, I just made it up.

-If you have been one of my Facebook friends then you already know that I spent a good bit of energy this summer writing about a long-time elected official who poked at me long enough until I exploded with a series of investigative vignettes which exposed a long history of public corruption.
+If you have been one of my Facebook friends then you already know that I spent a good bit of energy this summer writing about a long-time elected official who poked at me long enough until I exploded with a series of investigative vignettes exposing a long history of public corruption.
 It wasn’t fun, it wasn’t particularly valuable, but it was incredibly fulfilling.
-Honestly, I don’t know how valuable it was because I honestly thought he would get beat handily anyway.
-I just grew tired of him attacking me for no reason.
-You know what they say about that…when someone hates you for no reason, give that SOB a reason!
+Honestly, I don’t know how valuable it was because I truly believed he would get beat handily anyway.
+I just grew tired of him attacking my family for no reason.
+You know what I usually say about that…”when someone hates you for no reason, give that motherfucker a reason!”

 Well, I did that pretty effectively and in the process I gained a couple hundred new Facebook friends.
 Most of them were enjoying the posts and patiently waiting for the next entry.
 Some were just curious and a few others were spy’s who were gathering intelligence.
-But regardless of people’s motivations, the whole process renewed a spark of enthusiasm for writing which had in some ways only surfaced when I needed to write technical or training manuals, business and bid proposals or professional letters.
+But regardless of people’s motivations, the whole process renewed a spark of enthusiasm for writing which had, in some ways, only surfaced when I needed to write technical papers, zoning ordinances, police reports, training manuals, business and bid proposals or professional letters.
 The encouragement I received was a little bit intoxicating and I was admittedly becoming somewhat obsessive over my desire to keep people informed.

 That said, I have no idea what will come next.
-Will it be more inspirational ideas or will it be about the law, technology, firearms, local issues, or just plain sarcasm?
+Will it be more inspirational ideas or will it be about the law, technology, firearms, local issues, politics, travel, humorous topics of the day, or just plain sarcasm?
 I have no idea.
-But, whatever it is, I hope that you will at least enjoy it enough to subscribe for more.
+But whatever it is, I hope that you will at least enjoy it enough to subscribe for more.
 It’s highly likely that the ensuing dialogue will provide far better and more entertaining insights than anything I could have ever written about.
 Plus, it’s worth every penny you’ll paying for it.